Enter Decimal Here

 Your answer is the first digit of the hexadecimal digit.
 In this case, because we were divided by 256, the 1 is in the “256s place.”

 - Find the rest of it.
-This tells you what’s left of both the decimal number to convert.
+This tells you what’s left of both decimal numbers to convert.
 Here’s how to measure it, just as you might have done in a long division:

 Multiply the last response with the divisor, in this case, 1 x 256 = 256.
 (In other words, the 1 in our hexadecimal is 256 in base 10).

 Please deduct your response from the dividend.
 495 – 256 = 239.